9 Benefits of Nettle Tea in Pregnancy

 Reduces Water Retention

-Nettle leaf tea is sometimes used as a natural diuretic, which means it helps your body gently release excess fluids.
+People sometimes use nettle leaf tea as a natural diuretic, which means it helps your body gently release excess fluids.
 For Cysters dealing with inflammation or expecting moms experiencing pregnancy swelling (hello, puffy ankles!), a warm cup of nettle tea may offer some relief.
 But since diuretics aren’t always recommended during pregnancy, it’s important to check with your doctor before adding a natural diuretic to your routine.
 And as always, balance is key!

 Relieves Joint Pain and Cramps